nik-mak/T3A2-B-Frontend/README.md

 Create fetch request to post sign in (tic)

-Automate request to verify user signed in on refresh (waiting on backend)
+Automate request to verify user signed in on refresh (tic)

 Create a context containing the userData (tic)

-Create an Alert to display error messages
+Create an Alert to display error messages (tic)

+Create the logout nav-item and fetch post it to the logout api auth route

+Update modals so that they become more responsive

+Adjust which buttons get rendered in the nav depending on the if the user is logged in and their role

+Test features in excel spreadsheet09